Web Analytics Made Easy - Statcounter

 Outdoor Life Maintenance Needs Of Backyard Palm Gardens

-• Watering also relates to a palm's origins.
+• Watering also relates to palm origins.
 Almost all palms need well-drained soil.
-How much moist soil will your palm endure?

-• Soil types have natural nutrients.
+• Soils have natural nutrients.
 But good for your palm?
-Having your soil tested tells if, when & how you might fertilize your palm.
+Soil testing tells if, when & how you might Fertilize Your Palm.

 Resort-Style Looks